The social conformity bias is such a strong influence in society that it’s impossible to understand human psychology and behaviour without it.

 It is well-known that adolescents are especially susceptible to social influence.

-3. Dissent reduces conformity
+3. Dissent reduces social conformity bias

-Some studies have found conformity can be reduced from highs of 97 percent on a visual judgement task down to only 36 percent when there is a competent dissenter in the ranks (Allen & Levine, 1971).
+Some psychology studies have found conformity can be reduced from highs of 97 percent on a visual judgement task down to only 36 percent when there is a competent dissenter in the ranks (Allen & Levine, 1971).

 Dissenters must be consistent, though, otherwise they’ll fail to convince the majority.